iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Proximal Gradient Inequality Part II.md

 Recall contents from the previous file.
 In this file we present proximal gradient inequality in the nonconvex settings.
-We will first introduce the nonconvex settings to set up the scope and then we will discuss the proximal gradient and the gradient mapping operator in this scope.
+We will first introduce the nonconvex settings to set up the scope and, then we will discuss the proximal gradient and the gradient mapping operator in this scope.

 #### **Assumption set 1**
 > Let $F = f + g$ where $f$ is a $L$ smooth differentiable function and $g$ is weakly/strongly convex, i.e: There exists a largest $q \in \R^n$ such that $g - q/2\Vert \cdot\Vert^2$ is a convex function.